purpletechceo/purpletech-soen341projectF2023/Sprint 1/Meeting Minutes/purpletech_Sprint1_Meeting2_09-21-2023.md

 ## **Meeting Details:**

-###**Sprint 1 Summary:**
+### **Sprint 1 Summary:**
 We began the Sprint 1 Planning Meeting with Shah summarizing the key requirements for this initial sprint.
 This summary provided a clear understanding of our objectives and goals, ensuring that everyone was aligned with the sprint's scope.

-###**Collaborative Google Doc:**
+### **Collaborative Google Doc:**
 Our team collectively engaged in adding relevant information and project details into a shared Google Doc.
 This collaborative document was established as a central repository to streamline the organization of project-related information.

-###**Read Me File Update:**
+### **Read Me File Update:**
-Recognizing the importance of accessibility, we decided to transfer pertinent information from the Google Doc into the project's Read Me file.
-This step ensures that essential project details are easily accessible to all team members and stakeholders.
-Here, we align with the GitHub repository's description, which stated: "This repository will contain all documents related to your project such as README file, project reports, meeting minutes, user stories, etc."
+Our team updated the README file to ensure it reflects the most current project information and serves as a valuable resource for project-related details.
+The GitHub repository's will contain all documents related to your project such as README file, project reports, meeting minutes, user stories, etc."

-###**Task Distribution:**
+### **Task Distribution:**
 To facilitate an efficient development process, tasks were thoughtfully distributed among team members based on their roles, strengths, and areas of expertise.
 The breakdown of tasks ensures that each team member has a specific focus and responsibilities aligned with their roles.

-- Readme: Min
+-Readme (Documentation): Min
-- User stories: Shah and Shed
+-User Stories: Shah and Sadee
-- Planning for the next sprint: Allaye
-- Blog/ Meeting Minutes: Yimika

-###**Roles for Sprint 1:**
+-Planning for Next Sprint (Wiki): Allaye
-As previously established, our roles for Sprint 1 are as follows:

-- Frontend Developer: Min
-- Frontend Developer/Secretary: Yimika
+-Blog/Meeting Minutes: Oyeyimika
-- Backend Developers: Shah and Shed, Grecia.
+-Framework Research: Shah and Sadee
-- Frontend Developer: Allaye
+-Wiki and Project Setup: Grecia
+** We met up with Grecia later as she was a late addition to the group.

-##**Upcoming Plans:**
+## **Upcoming Plans:**
-We have scheduled a follow-up meeting for September 26th to delve deeper into our project development and coordination.
-In preparation for the upcoming activities:
+We have scheduled a follow-up meeting for September 26th to provide updates on our tasks and to ensure that we stay on track with our planned activities.
+During this meeting, we will review our progress and set targets to have each activity completed by the specified deadlines.
+This proactive approach will help us maintain our project's momentum and meet our goals effectively.

-- Min will focus on frontend development tasks.
-- Yimika, in addition to her frontend role, will serve as the secretary, responsible for documentation and meeting notes.
-- Shah and Shed will primarily handle backend development tasks, including in-depth research into frameworks and technologies to align with the project's technical requirements.
-- Allaye will continue working on frontend development.
-- We also plan to schedule regular meetings before class to ensure effective communication and collaboration among team members.
-This structure and organization will help keep everyone aligned and ensure that tasks are completed efficiently.

-##**Open Questions and Discussion Topics:**
+## **Open Questions and Discussion Topics:**
 During the meeting, several important questions and topics were discussed:

 1. **User Stories & Project Approach and Technology:** We deliberated on the format for submitting user stories, contemplating whether they should be included in the wiki or the Read Me file.
 Questions were raised regarding the extent of detail needed for project approach and technology research, including whether to provide justifications for choosing a particular framework and whether a framework decision should be made at this stage.